Royalties and Streams Explained

 To account for the above, we calculate “Royalty Ounces” to estimate the value attributable to Franco-Nevada due to

-is normalized to that of a gold NSR ounce.
+normalized to that of a gold NSR ounce.